Colombian rebels’ rearming ups pressure for Maduro

 While few in Colombia expect a rearmed FARC faction to immediately regain military leverage, their return to the battlefield, and a potential alliance with ELN and other dissident rebels, represents a major spillover risk for the fast-escalating crisis in Venezuela.

-“The worst thing for Colombians and Venezuelans is that the two countries’ disputes, which have very different origins, fuse into a single conflict,” said Vladimir Villegas, a prominent Venezuelan journalist who used to work with Maduro as Venezuela’s deputy foreign minister.
+“The worst thing for Colombians and Venezuelans is that the two countries’ disputes, which have very different origins, fuse into a single conflict,” said Vladimir Villegas, a prominent Venezuelan journalist who used to serve as Venezuela’s deputy foreign minister.
 “The Venezuelan government and armed forces need to guarantee we are a territory free of irregular armies, no matter what their banner.
 If they don’t, the conflagration will be far worse than the fires burning in Amazon.”

 Joshua Goodman on Twitter: https://twitter.com/APjoshgoodman